 4. Bone spurs can form to compensate for too much motion

 Bone spurs can be a normal part of aging and do not directly cause pain.
-They may become large enough to cause irritation or entrapment of nerves passing through spinal structures, and this may result in diminished room for the nerves to pass (stenosis).
+However, they may become large enough to cause irritation or entrapment of nerves passing through spinal structures, and this may result in diminished room for the nerves to pass (called spinal stenosis).